Superraptor/wikiodk/README.md

 Via Windows PowerShell:

 1. Open the file `C:\Windows\System32\drivers\etc\hosts` in Notepad as administrator.
 2. Add the line `127.0.0.1 wikibase.example.com` to the file.
+Save.
+See [here](https://phabricator.wikimedia.org/T372177) for more information.
+3. Add the line `127.0.0.1 wdqs-frontend.example.com` to the file.
 Save and close.
-See [here](https://phabricator.wikimedia.org/T372177) for more information.
+See [here](https://phabricator.wikimedia.org/T375386) for more information.
-2. Make sure you have the latest version of ODK by running `docker pull obolibrary/odkfull`.
+4. Make sure you have the latest version of ODK by running `docker pull obolibrary/odkfull`.
 See [here](https://oboacademy.github.io/obook/howto/odk-create-repo/) for more information.
-3. Make sure Docker is up and running.
+5. Make sure Docker is up and running.
-4. Create an Anaconda environment as follows: `conda create -n {ENVIRONMENT_NAME} python=3.7.16`.
+6. Create an Anaconda environment as follows: `conda create -n {ENVIRONMENT_NAME} python=3.7.16`.
-5. Activate the environment: `conda activate {ENVIRONMENT_NAME}`.
+7. Activate the environment: `conda activate {ENVIRONMENT_NAME}`.
-6. Run `.\seed-via-docker.bat -C project.yaml` in this directory.
+8. Run `.\seed-via-docker.bat -C project.yaml` in this directory.
-7. Open a web browser.
+9. Open a web browser.
 Go to `localhost:8880`.
 Note that the browser will say the instance is unsafe but you can proceed without issue (see [here](https://github.com/wmde/wikibase-release-pipeline/tree/main/deploy#can-i-host-wikibase-suite-locally) for more details as to why this happens).

 #### Wikibase XML Download and Upload